asgerjakobsen/TARGET-seq-plus/README.md

 Run the [FACS_indexing_analysis.R](https://github.com/asgerjakobsen/TARGET-seq-plus/blob/main/code/1_facs_indexing/FACS_indexing_analysis.R) script.

 This step gathers cell surface immunophenotyping data from FACS index sorting files into a single table.
-From these data, we know which cell type was sorted into each well and the sample donor ID.
-This is important for defining which cells came from control and test samples when performing downstream analysis.
+From these data, we know which immunophenotypic cell type was sorted into each well and the sample donor ID.
+This is important for defining which cells belong to the control and test samples when performing downstream analysis.

 Using the cell surface immunofluorescence values, we can gate for positive and negative cells to define immunophenotypic populations.